See How Much Borderlands Changed By Reading Our Original 2007 Cover Story

 "So you hear Matt [Armstrong] talk about the guy he wishes he was and the guy I wish I was and how different those guys are," Pitchford says.
 "If we were making Doom or Quake or Half-Life or a game where you're the character, and your identity's fixed by your capabilities and your weapons and the world's very confined by that, we'd have to argue about that and one of us would win or we'd compromise.
 But we don't have to in this game, because I can be my guy and balance my skills to be the way I want to play, and he can be his guy.
 We can both exist in this game and that was the goal.
 However I want to play my FPS, I can do that."

 But perhaps the most intriguing element of Borderlands is the uncertainty inherent in having half a million guns.
 After all, Gearbox is mostly working on real-world guns right now.
 Once they throw in alien guns and all of the strange powers that go along with them, all bets are off.
 "It's going to freak us out," Pitchford says.
 "We have no idea.
 There's no possible way we could know all of the weapons and equipment that are capable of being generated.
 The only people who hate what we're doing is our test department."

 "Someone's going to find the alien gun that does something ridiculous and amazing," says Armstrong.
 "My first reaction isn't going to be 'Oh, well that breaks the game.'
 My first reaction is going to be 'That is the game.'
 Looking for that gun is your goal."

-For more on the development of Borderlands, check out our bonus features from our Borderlands 2 cover story, or head to the next page to see the original layout of our 2007 story.
+For more on the development of Borderlands, check out our bonus features from our Borderlands 2 cover story, or below to see the original layout of our 2007 story.

 Want to get real old school?
 Here is Game Informer's entire 2007 Borderlands cover story, in its original layout.
 Note: You can (and absolutely should) click on each spread for an enlarged version.